ncatlab/nlab-content/pages/21089.md

 (04:38) Now, given that we have been arguing in favour of membranes, the fact that the theory got called "M" was something of a Pyrrhic victory.

-(04:50) It was saying: Well maybe membranes were not completely [inaudible?].
+(04:50) It was saying: "Well, maybe membranes, we're not completely sure." $[$see [Hořava-Witten 95, p.
+2](M-theory#NonCommittal)$]$

 (04:56) For me, anyway, it was clear that branes were just as important as strings.

-(05:05) [[Joseph Conlon]], writing in a recent book on string theory, says that when he saw our paper $[$[Duff-Howe-Inami-Stelle 87](double+dimensional+reduction#DuffHoweInamiStelle87)$]$ about wrapping the brane around the 11th dimension, from the late 80s, he was shocked, because the history of the theory that he had been brought up with would not allow such a thing until 1995.
+{#0505} (05:05) [[Joseph Conlon]], writing in a recent book on string theory, says that when he saw our paper $[$[Duff-Howe-Inami-Stelle 87](double+dimensional+reduction#DuffHoweInamiStelle87)$]$ about wrapping the brane around the 11th dimension, from the late 80s, he was shocked, because the history of the theory that he had been brought up with would not allow such a thing until 1995.

-(05:31) So, M-theory had a strange history.
+{#0531} (05:31) So, M-theory had a strange history.

-(05:38) I could summarize my research in the early 1980s as arguing for spacetime dimensions greater than 4, and for worldvolume dimensions greater than two in the late 80s, and that struggle was by far the harder of the two.
+{#0538} (05:38) I could summarize my research in the early 1980s as arguing for spacetime dimensions greater than 4, and for worldvolume dimensions greater than two in the late 80s, and that struggle was by far the harder of the two.

 **Q**: Similarly in the late 80s, also the regularized quantization of the super-membrane led to the [[BFSS matrix model|matrix model]], which later on was re-discovered as [[D0-brane]] quantum mechanics, and then hailed as a contender for a definition of M-theory.
 How do you reflect on this curious M-theory conceivement?